namitoyokota/namitoyokota/venminder/brags.md

 -   Added sanitiziation to all user inputs using regex for security purposes.

 ### Clean Code

+Following initiatives were taken to ensure maintenance of best coding standards:

 -   Created a [contribution guide](https://venminder.visualstudio.com/_git/Control%20Assessments?path=/Microservice/ControlAssessments.Web/control-assessments/README.md) to the Control Assessments Aurelia project.
 -   Added [linting workflow](https://venminder.atlassian.net/browse/PHX-508) with `eslint` and `prettier` to follow the Frontend Standard.